 If we execute terraform apply command again, TF creates a new state, compares it to the persisted state and detects that resource has already been provisioned and will perform no action.

-If we change resource configuration and execute terraform plan, TF will create a new state in memory only, compare it to the persisted state and show the differences, what will be changed.
+If we change resource configuration and execute terraform plan, TF will create a new state in memory only, also in memory only update persisted state to the live infrastructure and compare TF configuration to the in-memory state and show the differences, what will be changed.
 The next terraform apply will delete the previous resource, create completely new resource, with new id and then persist this new state in .tfstate file.
 Configuration and state file are now in sync.

 State file also tracks dependencies between resources: there is a "dependencies" attribute of type JSON array in JSON in .tfstate.
 Resources that are not dependent can be created in parallel, at the same time.
 If ResourceA depends on ResourceB then TF knows that it needs first to created ResourceB.
 If we remove both ResourceA and ResourceB from the configuration file and execute terraform apply TF uses information about their dependency written in .tfstate file in order to determine which resource to delete first (ResourceA then ResourceB in this case).

-By default, terraform plan (and terraform apply) refreshes Terraform state (state of the infrastructure) before checking for configuration changes.
+By default, terraform plan (and terraform apply) refreshes (plan only refreshes it in memory only, it does not chante .tfstate on disk!)
+Terraform state (state of the infrastructure) before checking for configuration changes.
 This ensures that any changes that have happened out-of-band (e.g. manually, outside the usual TF workflow) are detected and that infrastructure converges back to what is defined in code.

 If we are certain that there were no changes outside the TF workflow, we can instruct TF to skip this preemptive refresh of the state by specifying -refresh=false: